-- Monitor for pain, if pain persists seek medical help as antibiotics may be required - Take pain relief and administer ear drops as prescribed - Keep ear dry using earplugs or shower cap when showering
+Monitor for pain, if pain persists seek medical help as antibiotics may be required

+- Take pain relief and administer ear drops as prescribed - Keep ear dry using earplugs or shower cap when showering

-Venomous Bites and stings
+Venomous Bites & Stings

 The treatment of various bites and stings is dependent on what the source of the bite or sting was.
+The Poisons Information Line can be contacted on 13 11 26.